daniloteodoro/architecture-scalability/README.md

 # architecture_scalability

-Main purpose of this project is to show in numbers how the architectural choice and deployment affect performance and scalability.
+Main purpose of this project is to show in numbers how the architectural choice and deployment affect performance and scalability in a distributed system.
 REST and gRPC, with synchronous and reactive implementations (async, non-blocking), in search for higher throughput and low latency.

 ### The idea